MurryPuppins/Parasite/README.md

 # Parasite
-This is a rootkit written in the form of a Linux kernel module (LKM), which currently contains module hiding, RCE/reverse shell, and persistence functionalities
+This is a rootkit written in the form of a Linux kernel module (LKM), which currently contains module hiding, RCE, reverse shell, and persistence functionalities

 ## Installation
 NOTE - Read the disclaimer if you haven't already.
 Additionally, it is *highly recommended* that you use this in a VM!